 To better understand what medical malpractice is – and whether it has harmed you or a loved one – please view Patrick A. Salvi II’s description in this video:

 Medical negligence can be committed by a hospital, doctor, nurse, dentist or any other medical professional.
 It can arise in a wide range of situations, including:

-If you believe that you or a loved one has suffered harmed due to medical negligence as described above or in any other situation, you should contact an experienced Chicago medical malpractice attorney without delay.
+If you believe that you or a loved one has suffered harmed due to medical negligence as described above or in any other situation, you should contact an experienced Chicago attorney without delay.

 A lawyer can serve as a liaison between you and the hospital or the insurance companies who contact you.
 The attorney can also begin immediate work on the investigation of your case.
 Often, steps may need to be taken right away to ensure that important evidence is preserved.